 Add to that a smaller carbon footprint, and it looks like a match made in heaven.

-Information and photographs courtesy of John Vastyan (firstname.lastname@example.org), a Manheim, Pa.-based communications professional whose work focuses on the plumbing and mechanical, radiant-heat, and geothermal industries.
+John Vastyan (firstname.lastname@example.org) is a Manheim, Pa.-based communications professional whose work focuses on the plumbing and mechanical, radiant-heat, and geothermal industries.

 The key challenge for Dave Yates, president of F.W.
 Behler Inc., was to solve the York County Council of Churches' (YCCoC's) circulation woes.
 He and his crew were faced with the evidence of many failed attempts to fix the system.

 “We weren't there to patch it up,” Yates said.
 “Our job was to make wholesale change, beginning with demolition and ending with a new, intelligent, energy-efficient system that would operate reliably for decades.”

 A boiler and primary loop with no circulator.